CodySchrank/MTG-Arena-Tool/README.md

 ## Roadmap
 `These are some features I would like to include, not ordered in any way`
 - Log of events (Player X casts Y spell, This targetted that, etc), save the log too
-- Metagame / Arquetypes of explore decks `this requires more data to be able to play with`
+- Metagame / Arquetypes on decks explorer `this requires more data to be able to play with`
 - More stats in Deck view (mana curve, cards missing, wildcards value/required)
 - Deck editor, for adding things like specific basic lands and then importing them to MTG Arena.
+- Draft tracker / replayer

 ### Compiling / Run from source
 MTG Arena Tool is developed using Electron JS, To get started simply clone this repo and install: